-International body or federation.
-The UIAA is also a member of the General Association of International Sports Federations (GAISF).
+3.1.
+The UIAA COMMISSION is directly accountable to the General Assembly of the UIAA.
+The UIAA has been granted recognition by the International Olympic Committee as an International body or federation.
+The UIAA is also a member of SportAccord (the General Association of International Sports Federations).